 - Are you prepared to provide emergency care and manage a critically ill or injured patient?

 CRANAplus encourages candidates to apply the knowledge and skills learnt within the context of the policies of the employing health service and within each individual's own scope of practice.

 Who is this course for?

 The REC Course is designed to meet the learning needs of the remote and isolated health workforce (Nurses, Midwives, Aboriginal & Torres Strait Islander Health Workers/Practitioners, Paramedics and Medical Officers) who may be required to provide emergency care to the critically ill or injured patient.

 For many employers REC is a mandatory prerequisite to work in remote locations

 If you have any queries about the course or its relevance to your practice, submit an enquiry here.

 - Online pre-course learning and assessments that must be completed one week before the course

-- Remote Emergency Care Manual and assessment — approx. 12 hours of study
+- Remote Emergency Care learning and assessments — approx. 12 hours of study

 - Basic Life Support readings and assessment — approx. 1 hour of study

 - Attendance at a two and a half day face to face workshop consisting of guided discussions, practical skill stations led by highly experienced clinicians and context based scenarios

 - A Basic Life Support clinical skills assessment